 Quick facts to begin with: Singapore has one of the lowest indexes of corruption perception (4th in the world rank) and is among those rare economies whose position didn't get worse.
-And it's not sheer luck: Singaporean employees are well aware of whistleblowing policies and willingly contribute to their companies prosperity.
-Let's look back at 2007 data: 59% of survey participants in Singapore were ready to report financial misconduct without having precise whistleblowing policy in place (and +36% to this number of people when there is protection for "good faith" informants).
+And it's not sheer luck: Singaporean employees are well aware of whistleblowing policies and willingly contribute to their companies' prosperity.
+Let's look back at 2007 data: 59% of survey participants in Singapore were ready to report financial misconduct without having a precise whistleblowing policy in place (and +36% to this number of people when there is protection for “good faith” informants).

 That's a fascinating number considering the year and the place; in contrast, in 2020 ACFE Report up to 60% of staff are likely to report misconduct.
 This number is lower when there is no appropriate whistleblowing training onboard.

 We've mentioned the difference between Singaporean and average rate to highlight the main peculiarity of Singapore.
 It has no ad hoc law for whistleblowing (like the one EU has).
-Therefore, the protection of informants is partial and doesn't cover all of the essential spheres apart from corruption.
+Therefore, the protection of informants is partial and doesn't cover all the essential spheres apart from corruption.
 Still, people prefer to report misconduct when they notice it.
 Why so?

 Singapore is believed to prosper due to the combination1 of cultures: ethnic, corporate and government.
 The most simple out of the three is the government: this sector is obliged to report and act under strict accounting regulations.
-Same may apply to private companies if they have a special code of conduct.
+The same may apply to private companies if they have a special code of conduct.
 When it's not the case, ethnic and corporate cultures take over in Singapore.

 The majority of Singaporeans are Chinese, which means that individuals follow Chinese cultural patterns.
 They are firmly bound to their communities and act to the benefit of the whole group: shame to the public image of the company means individual shame.
-It's improbable that Singaporean employee will blow the whistle on social media or leaks information to the news channel.
+It's improbable that a Singaporean employee will blow the whistle on social media or leaks information to the news channel.
 Ethnic culture of respecting the community and depending upon public opinion seeps into corporate culture: key informants are internal auditors, not external experts.